addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 The basket and its data are presented in HTML.
 The data and its associated View in HTML changes over time.
 There was a time when we used jQuery (or a similar DOM manipulation library) and a bunch of Ajax calls and callbacks to keep the two in sync.
 That often produced code that was not well-structured or easy to maintain.
 Bugs were frequent and perhaps even unavoidable.

 Through evolution, trial and error, and a lot of spaghetti (and not so spaghetti-like) code, JavaScript developers have, in the end, harnessed the ideas of the traditional MVC paradigm.
-This has led to the development of a number of JavaScript MVC frameworks, including Ember.js, JavaScriptMVC, Angular.js, and of course Backbone.js.
+This has led to the development of a number of JavaScript MVC frameworks, including of course Backbone.js.

 ### Client-Side MVC - Backbone Style